 If you are unable to get Medicaid, there is something called the Family Benefit Planning Program (FPBP).
 This option allows you to obtain coverage for sexual and reproductive health services.
 Although some eligibility is required, the FPBP is available at Choices Women’s Medical Center in New York.

 The services covered under the FPBP are available to uninsured individuals as well as those who carry private insurance but who wish to receive confidential sexual health services.
-This particular program covers all forms of birth control, including IUDs, patches, condoms, and the pill.
+This particular program for low-income women covers all forms of birth control, including IUDs, patches, condoms, and the pill.
 It also covers emergency birth control such as Plan B.